CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 If it's a java project being imported into Eclipse, it is quadruply confusing because Eclipse doesn't even know how to import a folder within a folder where the inner folder has the Eclipse metadata files.

 The assisting professional has to do a lot of extra work just to figure out what the problem is.
-By this time, the not-yet-professional student has all but destroyed his/her professinal reputation, at least for the moment.
-And all because he/she did not have his/her repository set up properly.
+By this time the not-yet-professional student has all but destroyed his/her professinal reputation, at least for the moment.
+And all because he/she did not have his/her project/repository set up properly.

 ## Here is how to fix it.